Trusted-AI/adversarial-robustness-toolbox/README.md

 python examples/<example_name>.py
 ```

+The `notebooks` folder contains Jupyter notebooks with detailed walkthroughs of some usage scenarios.

 ## Citing ART

 If you use ART for research, please consider citing the following reference paper:
 ```
 @article{art2018,
-    title = {Adversarial Robustness Toolbox v0.2.2},
+    title = {Adversarial Robustness Toolbox v0.3.0},
-    author = {Nicolae, Maria-Irina and Sinn, Mathieu and Tran, Minh~Ngoc and Rawat, Ambrish and Wistuba, Martin and Zantedeschi, Valentina and Molloy, Ian and Edwards, Ben}, journal = {CoRR},
+    author = {Nicolae, Maria-Irina and Sinn, Mathieu and Tran, Minh~Ngoc and Rawat, Ambrish and Wistuba, Martin and Zantedeschi, Valentina and Baracaldo, Nathalie and Chen, Bryant and Ludwig, Heiko and Molloy, Ian and Edwards, Ben}, journal = {CoRR},
     volume = {1807.01069}
     year = {2018},
     url = {https://arxiv.org/pdf/1807.01069}
 }
 ```